1990–91 AEK Athens F.C. season: Overview

-AEK Athens were plagued by administrative and financial problems.
-Thus, most of the season was part of the "transitional" period, since the president, Stratos Gidopoulos was not able to support the club financially any longer. Τhe club did not proceed in any particular transfers, with that of Vaios Karagiannis standing out.
+AEK Athens faced administrative and financial problems.
+As a result, the season marked a transitional period, as the president Stratos Gidopoulos could no longer provide the club with financial support.
+The club made no significant signings, with Vaios Karagiannis being the only notable addition.
 The team did not participate in any European competition, due to a ban from the previous season.

-In the Cup, AEK advanced as the winner from their respective group and qualified without a match in the round of 32, where they easily eliminated Charavgiakos with 2 wins.
-In the round of 16, AEK were eliminated by OFI, as they paid their disastrous appearance in the first leg at Theodoros Vardinogiannis Stadium with a 3–0 defeat.
-Their great performance at the second leg with 3–1 was not enough for the club for to qualify to the next round.
+In the Cup, AEK advanced as winners from their respective group and qualified without a match in the round of 32, where they eliminated Charavgiakos with two wins.
+In the round of 16, AEK were drawn against OFI and in the first leg at Theodoros Vardinogiannis Stadium they underperformed and faced a 3–0 defeat.
+Their strong performance at the second leg with 3–1 was not enough to secure qualification for the next round.

-As the season was coming to its end, the financial issues of the club created a growing tension between Gidopoulos, Dušan Bajević and the players.
-This situation eventually led Gidopoulos to come into conflict with Bajević, the players and the fans, which caused him to step down from the presidency, considering the greater good of the club.
-Afterwards, the Court of First Instance chose a temporary administration with Kostas Generakis as president.
+As the season drew to a close, the financial issues of the club created a growing tension between Gidopoulos, Bajević and the footballers.
+This situation eventually led Gidopoulos to come into conflict with Bajević, the players and the supporters, which caused him to step down from the presidency, for the good of the club.
+Afterwards, the Court of First Instance appointed an interim administration with Kostas Generakis as president.

-In a season that was quickly forgotten, AEK did not manage to claim any distinctions, finishing 3rd in the league.
-Their top scorer with 14 goals was Daniel Batista, who was decided to be supported by more capable teammates to continue the spectacular and offensive football of Bajević.
-Among the things that stood out were the victory at the derby against Olympiacos in Rhodes and a satisfying 6–0 win against Xanthi.
-The only positive elements of the season was the necessary time credit that was given to Bajević, to prepare the club's "comeback" on the following seasons that was proved to be indeed compensating.
+In an otherwise disappointing season, AEK failed to challenge for any honours, finishing 3rd in the league.
+Their top scorer with 14 goals was Daniel Batista, prompting the club to strengthen the squad around him in order to maintain Bajević's attacking style of play.
+The highlights of the season included the victory at the derby against Olympiacos in Rhodes and a convincing 6–0 win against Xanthi.
+The main positive aspect of the season was the time afforded to Bajević to prepare the resurgence of the club in the following seasons which ultimately proved justified.